vatnz-dev/sops/docs/assist-us/SectorFiles/index.md

 # Sector Files

+!!! warning
+    These Sector File SOPs are still a work in progress, and does not contain complete information.

+    Typically as new releases are pushed to the Client, these SOPs will be updated with that information.

 ## Overview

 VATNZ Controller Client data is managed through a Sector File Generator app and a dedicated standalone SQL database; allowing for multiple outputs from a single data source.